devops329/devops/instruction/deliverable5CdnDeploy/deliverable5CdnDeploy.md

 ## CDN distribution

 Set up your AWS S3 and CloudFront configuration as described in the [AWS CloudFront](../awsCloudFront/awsCloudFront.md) instruction.
-Your AWS configuration should consist of a private S3 bucket that contains your static frontend code.
+Your AWS configuration should consist of a private S3 bucket that contains your static frontend code from the previous exercise.
 A CloudFront distribution then exposes the frontend to the world using a secure HTTP connection defined by your DNS hostname.

 ### Demonstrating completion